- Team Teaching

 - A Focus on Leadership

-Each course in the core curriculum is taught by a team of professors.
+Each course in the core curriculum is taught by a team of 2 or 3 professors.
 This allows you to see how different faculty members’ personal and disciplinary perspectives influence their thinking and to discover which teaching styles best fit the way you learn.

 The basic intellectual skills of reading and listening, mathematical computation, computer use, obtaining information from libraries and electronic sources, analytical and critical thinking, writing, and speaking are integrated into all courses.